 By Alex Bigale, PTA

 Flexibility allows a joint or group of joints to move through its range of motion.
 Most people think of someone being able to bend over and touch their toes to determine if they are flexible or not.
-This movement shows the flexibility of the glutes and hamstring muscle, but this example can be applied to the body’s joint or limb.
+This movement shows the flexibility of the glutes and hamstring muscle.
 Many factors can play a role in how flexible or limber a person can be.

 - The joint’s makeup will determine the available ROM that the joint can physically move through before reaching its end or another bony prominence.